 A lot of people use physical exercise, yoga, or meditation to regulate their emotions.
 They feel better and learn to not get stuck in an unhelpful thought pattern.
 That is great!
 But at times we are using these activities to avoid emotions we don’t want around, which just keeps them stuck there longer.
-Let’s explore how to tell the difference between regulating and avoiding emotions, and helpful ways to approach both emotions itself and the protection mechanisms around feeling them.
+Let’s explore how to tell the difference between regulating and avoiding emotions, and helpful ways to approach stored emotions AND the protection mechanisms around feeling them.

 How can you know if you’re just using meditation as a way to escape uncomfortable emotion and when you actually are doing healthy regulation to not get stuck in a negative reaction pattern you know too well?